rkb53/alpr_id/Recognition/README.md

 ## Training

-The instruction is basically the same as [TF-slim](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/slim), but with few adjustment.
+The instruction is basically the same as [TF-slim](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/slim), but with few adjustments.

 ### Converting to TFRecord format